mustafaryk/P2P-Secure-Chat-MK2/README.md

 python3 P2P.py

-# NOTE
+# Terminal Mode
-After compiling the backend, you can run directly on the terminal by ./main but its quite terse.
+After compiling the backend in step 2, you can run the backend directly by:

+'''bash

+./main

+It will be functionally identical to chatting using the UI but keep in mind its quite terse